tluder-dot/HeadOfData101/README.md

 # HeadOfData101

 Repository for the Head of Data 101 course (Albert School).
-End-to-end project focused on web scraping, data cleaning, and preparing an analytical dataset from AutoScout24 car listings.
+End-to-end project focused on web scraping, data cleaning, building a BigQuery star schema, and running regression analysis on AutoScout24 car listings.

-## Current status
+## Project flow

-- Beginner-friendly scraping notebook with guided steps.
+1. Scraping: collect raw listings from AutoScout24.
-- Preprocessing notebook to transform raw data into a clean analytical dataset.
+2. Preprocessing: clean and normalize the raw data.
-- SQL notebook to connect to BigQuery, run queries, and visualize results.
+3. BigQuery tables: create the schema and load data.
-- Raw and processed datasets stored under `data/` with timestamped outputs.
+4. Regression: fit models, label bargains, and publish results.

 ## Repository structure